-Krishna thus refutes the idea of impersonal work and articulates the notion of perfect work.
-Karma-yoga is thus (in the immediate next verses) defined as acting performing activities devotionally.
+Lord Krishna thus refutes the idea of impersonal work (which begs the need of the working itself) and articulates the notion of perfect work.
+Karma-yoga is thus (in the immediate next verses) defined as performing activities devotionally.

 O Dhananjaya, rid yourself of all fruitive activities by devotional service and surrender fully to that consciousness.
 Those who want to enjoy the fruits of their work are misers.
 (BG 2.49)